NaheedRayan/golang_learning/README.md

 ## Practice Purpose

 I'm following [Go by Example](https://gobyexample.com/) to accelerate my Go learning journey.
+This is just for my motivation.

 ### Getting Started